JohnCoates/Aerial/Readme.md

 ![Screenshot](https://cloud.githubusercontent.com/assets/499192/10754102/c58cc076-7c95-11e5-9579-4275740ba339.png)

+## Uninstallation

+There are two options to uninstall Aerial from your Mac.

+* Right-click on the Aerial screen saver in System Preferences and select `Delete "Aerial"`.
+* Or delete the file(s) directly. macOS can store screen savers in two locations. `/Library/Screen Savers` and `/Users/YOURUSERNAME/Library/Screen Savers`.
+Check both locations for a file called "Aerial.saver" and delete any copies you find.

+You may also want to delete the folder `/Users/YOURUSERNAME/Library/Caches/Aerial`.
+This is where Aerial stores the cached copies of the aerial videos.

 ## Features
 * **Auto Load Latest Aerials:** Aerials are loaded directly from Apple, so you're never out of date.
 * **Play Different Aerial On Each Display:** If you've got multiple monitors, this setting loads a different aerial for each of your displays.